alexgherman997/jobboards-data-public/README.md

 ## Notes
- - Private respository initally didn't stored the OpenAI API key in .env file, that's why a new public repository is created
+ - Private repository initially didn't store the OpenAI API key in .env file, that's why a new public repository is created
- - Every search query is custom per website in order to get the best results
+ - Every search query is custom per website to get the best results